TETI is currently:

 Vincent Fradet: Vincent is an artist and typographer based in Paris.
 As the animator of Urbatypo, Vincent creates site-specific textual interventions that aim to enhance our experience of urban space.
 Through letters and colours, his urban interventions unveil spaces to the eye of the passing beholder, who becomes an active agent of an ever evolving urban environment.

 Gabriel N. Gee: is Associate Professor in Art History at Franklin University, Switzerland.
 He holds a PhD in contemporary art history from the University Paris X Nanterre (2008).
 His doctoral research focussed on aesthetics and artistic scenes in the North of England from the 1980s onwards.
 His study on "Art in the North of England.
 1979-2008" was published by Routledge - an Ashgate book in 2017.
 His current research interests include 20th century British and Irish art, the changing representations and imaginaries of port cities in the second half of the 20th century, as well as interconnected global histories, with a particular interest in urban and architectural representation.
+With Alison Vogelaar, he has recently co-edited "Changing representations of nature and cities: the 1960s-1970s and their legacies", Routledge, 2018.

 Lori M. Gibbs is an architectural designer and PhD candidate in Architecture at the University of Pennsylvania, where she has taught design studio and history & theory courses.
 Her dissertation examines methods of survey documentation and drawings that craft architectural histories in a cross-cultural context between 1920-1940.
 Previously she taught research seminars and lecture courses in the Faculty of Architecture and Division of Landscape Architecture at the University of Hong Kong.
 She earned an MA in Histories and Theories of Architecture at the Architectural Association in London, and a B.Arch from Pratt Institute.
 She is a LEED AP and maintains a small architectural practice in New York with architect Luis Silva da Costa.